manuleo/AssignmentKG_DLAB/README.md

 # PARIS - Knowledge Graph Alignment

 ## Introduction
-This assignment aim to analyze the performance of **PARIS**, a framework for Knowledge Graph (KG) Alignment (and more), based on a probablistic method.
+This assignment aims to analyze the performance of **PARIS**, a framework for Knowledge Graph (KG) Alignment (and more), based on a probabilistic method.
 Specifically, we test it against two small KGs (FB15k and DB15k) and analyze what fraction of the real alignment PARIS gets right.
-In order to do so, Precision, Recall, F1 score and total running time are computed and elaborated.
+In order to do so, Precision, Recall, F1 score, and total running time are computed and elaborated.
 This README enables to easily run our evaluation code to produce the same results we achieved (some small difference are acceptable during the intrinsic randomization).

-## Prerequites
+## Prerequisites
 The minimum requirements for the `main.py` are:
 - `Python` (tested on version **_3.8.2_**)
 - [pip](https://pip.pypa.io/en/stable/) (tested on version *20.1.1*) (For package installation, if needed)